-Platt College reserves the right to update and modify the Catalog Addendum as needed.
+Platt College reserves the right to update and modify the Catalog and Catalog Addendum as needed.
 In addition, Platt College will update the Catalog and Catalog Addendum annually, each summer.

-For the following programs offered at Platt College we have determined that our curriculum meets the state of California educational requirements for licensure or certification.
+For the following programs offered at Platt College we have determined that our curriculum meets the state of California educational licensure or certification.
 These programs are designed to lead to professional licensure or certification in the state of California.

-Respiatory Therapy, Assoicate of Science (Offered at Platt College Ontario and Platt College Alhambra ONLY)

-Occupational Therapy Assistant, Assoicate of Science (Offered at Platt College Anaheim ONLY)

-Vocational Nursing, Assoicate of Science (Offered at Platt College Alhambra ONLY)

-Certified Nurse Assistant, Certificate (Offered at Platt College Anaheim and Platt College Alhambra ONLY)

-Hemodialysis, Certificate(Offered at Platt College Anaheim and Platt College Alhambra ONLY)
+Respiatory Therapy, Assoicate of Science (Offered at Platt College Ontario and Platt College Alhambra ONLY) Occupational Therapy Assistant, Assoicate of Science (Offered at Platt College Anaheim ONLY) Vocational Nursing, Diploma (Offered at Platt College Alhambra ONLY) Vocational Nursing, Assoicate of Science (Offered at Platt College Alhambra ONLY) Certified Nurse Assistant, Certificate (Offered at Platt College Anaheim and Platt College Alhambra ONLY) Hemodialysis, Certificate(Offered at Platt College Anaheim and Platt College Alhambra ONLY)